 Collecting alone isn't quite enough, however.
 In order to be eligible for Seller Rating status, you'll need to:

 • Collect at least 100 quality reviews - Often star ratings alone aren't enough.
 Google wants quality reviews that give valuable insight into your business performance.
+(Google's new requirements as of October 2018)

 • In a 12-month period, per country - the 100 reviews need to be collected for the country the ad campaign is targeted at, and the 12 month period is rolling.